relateiq/static-template-component/README.md

 Similar to Angular 1.x directives, components are defined in Javascript and used as HTML elements.
 Creating an instance of StaticTemplateComponent will compile a provided string template and replace HTML component dependecies with their own compiled representation.
 The instance will hold a reference to the resultant element and also the compile template.

+The reason why this was created was to address performance issues with Angular 1.x directive compilation and digest.
+Using this simple and fast Javascript based rendering of templates before $compile allowed Angular to not have to devote runtime exucution to compiling, watching, transluding, interpolating or even setting up a bind-once for perf-insensive pages.

 ##Usage

 ```